JJTech0130/Aarch64-Natives/README.md

-# ARM64-LIBWJGL
+# Aarch64-Natives
-LIBWJGL/LIBOPENAL for the ARM64 platform
+Minecraft natives for the Aarch64/ARM64 platform
-These are the ARM64 natives nedded for OpenGL applications (Minecraft, etc.) built for ARM64.
+These are the natives needed for minecraft, built for Aarch64